Kissariat al-Kifah: History

 The bazaar has been established here since the early Idrisid period of the city (9th-10th centuries).
 However, its streets and houses were rebuilt at least once after the double devastation of a fire in 1324 and a flood in 1325.
 Since the 15th century, the bazaar was situated inside what the Muslims of the city considered the horm (sacred sanctuary) of the nearby Zawiya of Moulay Idris II.
 Accordingly, non-Muslims and animals were traditionally not allowed to enter this area – at least in theory, and especially during times of religious tension.
+In the mid-15th century, some Fessi Jewish merchant families, such as the Bannānī, Ibn Shaqrūn, Bannīs, Barrāda, and Gassūs families—converted to Islam in order to preserve their businesses and livelihoods tied to commerce in the central market.
+This group of new Muslims were referred to as the Bildiyīn (Note: The term Bildiyīn has also been used to refer to Toshavim, or autochthonous Amazigh and Arabized Jews, as opposed to Megorashim, or Sephardic immigrants from Iberia.) (بلديين 'locals' or 'natives') as they did not have a traditional Arabic nisba.

 After another fire in modern times, probably in 1918, the former wooden roof was replaced with a flat roofing made of reeds, similar to that found in some other North African cities of the time.
 Roger Le Tourneau, a French historian who published a history of pre-colonial Fez in 1949, noted that the shops of the Kissaria had a slightly more luxurious appearance than those of other market streets in the city, with their wooden shutters sometimes carved with decorative lines or their ceilings sometimes painted.

 Further renovations in the 20th century replaced the reed roofs with flat concrete roofs.
 The most recent renovations, in 2016 and 2017, replaced the street roofs with new wooden roofs, made various repairs and practical improvements, and added tile decoration along the lower walls.